mcat0814/Agent-Script/README.md

 # Agent-Script
-This repository ia to store a shell script
+This repository is to store a shell script